Citigroup names global co-heads for its equity capital markets business

 (Reuters) - Citigroup Inc (C.N) on Friday named Douglas Adams and James Fleming global co-heads of its equity capital markets business, which helps companies raise money through IPOs and private placements.

-The appointments come at a time the business could be bracing for a dry spell following failed IPOs including WeWork-owner The We Company and disappointing debuts such as U.S. fitness startup Peloton Interactive Inc PTON.O.
+The appointments come at a time the business could be bracing for a dry spell following failed IPOs including WeWork-owner The We Company and disappointing debuts such as U.S. fitness startup Peloton Interactive Inc (PTON.O).

 Citi poached Fleming in 2018 from Bank of America Corp (BAC.N) to co-head its equity capital markets business in Europe, Middle East, and Africa.
 Citi named Suneel Hargunani to co-head the business in the region.